sfdcbrewery/sriharideep.github.io/_posts/2018-08-15-SalesforceLightningLockerServiceContainer.md

 })

 ```
-We get an error as in the last line of the controller we are trying to Access the DOM element which is c namespace different from the slider thats in Lightning namespace.
+We get an error as in the last line of the controller we are trying to access the DOM element which is in c namespace different from the slider thats in Lightning namespace.
 ![_config.yml]({{ site.baseurl }}/images/Locker/error.png)

 ## LockerService Advantages